mossaddak/Image-Proccess-V-1.1/readme.md

 # Account Verification
 -)First:
-    need to hit this url, user must need loged in: post => http://127.0.0.1:8000/api/account/account-verify-code/
+    need to hit this url, user must need loged in. there is no need any field. after hit this user will get an otp through the email: post => http://127.0.0.1:8000/api/account/account-verify-code/

 -)Second: